Institute for Human Sciences: Criticism

-At the beginning of last year, Olena Semenyaka, far-right chief ideologue and international secretary of the Ukrainian neo-Nazi National Corps party, got a six-month job as a researcher at the IWM.
+At the beginning of 2021, Olena Semenyaka, far-right chief ideologue and international secretary of the Ukrainian neo-Nazi National Corps party, got a six-month job as a researcher at the IWM.
 The university only withdrew her contract when a storm of outrage arose on social media after a photo of Semenyaka with a swastika flag and a Hitler salute had gone viral.

+In spring of 2024 ERSTE Foundation withdrew its endorsement of Vienna Festival's Eine Rede an Europa / A Speech to Europe upon the invitation of Omri Boehm to speak at Judenplatz.
+Boehm spoke in English.

+In 2025, the institute was designated as an undesirable organization in Russia.